academic-resources/stared-repos/30-Days-Of-React/03_Day_Setting_Up/03_setting_up.md

 //index.js
 // importing the react and react-dom package

-import React from 'react'
+import React from "react";
-import ReactDOM from 'react-dom'
+import ReactDOM from "react-dom";

 const header = (
   <header>